 When it comes to how many reviews to get, the answer is: you can never have too many!
 Try to get as many reviews as possible, but don’t burn out your customer base in the process.
 A good rule of thumb might be to contact about 25% of your customers each quarter to ask for a review.
 When you actively solicit reviews, it becomes even more important to respond promptly to any negative feedback or suggestions for improvement.
 And don’t forget to thank the customers who review!

-Have what you need to get more customer centric?
+So?
+Do you have what you need to be customer-centric?
 Find more resources from CommerceNow!